-Anyone who has tried to lose weight knows there is a big gap between “knowing” and “doing.”
+Anyone who has tried to lose weight knows there is a significant gap between “knowing” and “doing.”

 Software testing ironically has many of the same issues.
-Testing is part of every organization and most any developer can tell you how it should be done (usually without having done it themselves) and there is plenty of advice, numerous books on best practices that tell you what should be done.
-And yet, testing doesn’t always go the way it should nor does it always deliver the results that we expect.
-This is not due to a lack of common rules or even expert advice, but it is indicative of the fact that each situation has unique conditions.
+Testing is part of every organization, and most any developer can tell you how get things done (usually without having done it themselves) and there is plenty of advice, numerous books on best practices that tell you what should be doing.
+And yet, testing doesn’t always go the way it should nor does it consistently deliver the results that we expect.
+This is not due to a lack of standard rules or even expert advice, but it is indicative of the fact that each situation has unique conditions.
 Success is thus much more complicated than simply the following of advice.
-For example, telling a vegan that the perfect way to lose weight is to cut out carbs is perhaps more complex and a bigger sacrifice than for someone working (and eating!) at a BBQ shack.
+For example, telling a vegan that the perfect way to lose weight is to cut out carbs is perhaps more complicated and a more significant sacrifice than for someone working (and eating!) at a BBQ shack.

 In many situations testing does not work for similar reasons to diet advice: it is not appropriate to the specific organization and the implementing individuals.
-You need a solution that works for you, for your organization, for your specific advantages, and for your limitations.
+You need a solution that works for you, for your group, for your particular advantages, and for your limitations.
 Drugs (pharmaceuticals) are another parallel.
 Not every drug is right for every person.
 Some people experience side effects or allergies, where others don’t.
 Some drugs are only effective for some people.
-Some drugs make great claims, but it is unclear whether they are even actually any more efficient than a placebo.
+Some drugs make grand claims, but it is unclear whether they are even actually any more effective than a placebo.

 Purpose: A prescription medicine that contains no nicotine, Chantix can help adults stop smoking.
 Studies have shown that after 12 weeks of use, 44% of users were able to quit smoking.